By: Robert Avsec, Battalion Chief (Ret.) and FSPA charter member

 We at FSPA feel strongly that equal participation by both professional psychologists and fire service leaders is paramount to the successful bridging of the gap.
 As a member of FSPA, and a retired member of the fire service, I’m calling on my fire service colleagues to meet professional psychologists halfway: Join FSPA and register for the 2022 conference.

 Along with that, if your fire department has a relationship with a professional psychologist, encourage them to join FSPA and register for the conference.
 But if you don’t, contact some of the psychologists in your community and share this article with them, along with your personal invitation to join FSPA and participate in this year’s conference.

 We all know that many of our firefighters and fire officers faced many challenges to their mental health wellness, especially during the past 18 months of the unrelenting COVID-19 pandemic.
 Through my work with FSPA, I know that professional psychologists are valuable resources that can help our people.
 So, let’s work together to bridge the gap, OK?

 FSPA is a 501 (c)(3) non-profit recognized by the IRS.
 Your gift is tax-deductible as allowed by law.
 Tax ID Number: 82-0643019.

 FSPA is a nonprofit organization developed to bridge the gap between professional psychology and the fire service.
 We believe through effective firefighter-specific training and intervention; we can develop and maintain psychological health for years to come.
-Founded in 2017, our organization is located in Southern California although we offer services to fire service agencies across the country.
+Founded in 2017, our organization is located in Southern California although we offer services to fire service agencies across the country and around the world.